udzura/slides/rubykaigi2025/script.md

 WASI provides that standard interface.
 It allows Wardite to run more complex applications compiled to Wasm, including, excitingly, Ruby itself compiled to Wasm.

-So, why dis I build this?
+So, why did I build this?
 There are several reasons:

-First is to expand Ruby + Wasm Integration.
+First is to expand integration between Ruby and Wasm.
 The primary goal is to unlock the potential of WebAssembly's power within Ruby applications.

-Then: High Portability.
+Then I required: High Portability.
 We wanted a runtime that works wherever standard Ruby works, potentially even extending to environments like mruby in the future.

-And third one is: Leverage Wasm's Strengths into Ruby ecosystem.
+And third one: Leverage Wasm's Strengths into Ruby ecosystem.
 Fundamentally, WebAssembly offers compelling advantages.

 But, honestly, the main reason was that I wanted to play with a complicated problem with Ruby, just for fun.

 In my opinion, WebAssembly holds significant potential due to several key strengths. such as:

-Language-Agnostic: It serves as a compilation target for many languages like Rust, Go, and C++.
+Language-Agnostic nature: It serves as a compilation target for many languages like Rust, Go, and C++.
 And crucially, C support potentially allows C-based languages (like Ruby or Python) to run via Wasm as well.

 Also it's Embeddable & Portable: Its relatively simple core specification leads to small, efficient runtimes.